 “There is power inherent in committing yourself to the process of creating health in all levels of your life.”
 Christiane Northrup, M.D.

-The loss of control over your body and/or mind and the unpredictability of seizures can have a significant emotional impact on your life.
+The loss of control over your body and/or mind and the unpredictability of functional neurological symptoms and/or epilepsy can have a significant emotional impact on your life.

-As a person with a seizure disorder, you are most likely familiar with feelings of helplessness, depression, anxiety, loss of control, overwhelm, shame and guilt.
+As a person with epilepsy and/or FNS, you are most likely familiar with feelings of helplessness, depression, anxiety, loss of control, overwhelm, shame and guilt.
 You might feel as if you don’t fit in and have to depend on others for support and daily care.
-This is a lot to hold for any person, and is especially difficult to deal with when those feelings arise in addition to having seizures.
+This is a lot to hold for any person, and is especially difficult to deal with when those feelings arise in addition to having epilepsy and/or FNS.

 Dr. Moenter, as the lead clinician at the Rocky Mountain Center for Epilepsy, can help.